Conic K\"{a}hler-Einstein metrics along simple normal crossing divisors on Fano manifolds: Higher regularities

-where $\Delta_{\epsilon}$ is the Laplacian of $\dr_{\epsilon}$ and $a$ is the upper bound of the bisectional curvature of $\dr_{0}.$ Then put then by the inequality above we obtain that which implies $u\leq C$ by maximal principle, so we have $c_{1}\dr_{0}\leq\dr_{\epsilon}.$ By the equation \eqref{eq:cke-cma}, we obtain that By standard high order estimate, we have that uniformly on each compact set $K\in M\setminus D,$ which implies \begin{proposition} $\dr_{\epsilon}$ converges to $\dr_{\varphi}=\dr_{0}+\ddb\varphi$ in current sense, and the convergence is $C^{\infty}$ on each compact set $K\in M\setminus D.$ Moreover $\dr_{\varphi}$ is smooth outside the divisor $D.$ \end{proposition} Assuming the existence of $L^{\infty}$ weak solution to \eqref{eq:cke-cma}, the next step is to establish the Laplacian estimate, i.e., the equivalence between the metric $\dr_{\varphi}$ and the standard conic metric $\dr_{cone}.$ In one irreducible divisor case, Brendle proved the $C^{3}$-estimates in \cite{Br} using Calabi's estimate when $\beta<\frac{1}{2}.$ For any $\beta<1,$ in \cite{JMR} the Laplacian estimate follows from Chern-Lu's Inequality based on Li-Rubinstein's upper bisectional curvature bound estimate for basic type conic metrics.
+In one irreducible divisor case, Brendle proved the $C^{3}$-estimates in \cite{Br} using Calabi's estimate when $\beta<\frac{1}{2}.$ For any $\beta<1,$ in \cite{JMR} the Laplacian estimate follows from Chern-Lu's Inequality based on Li-Rubinstein's upper bisectional curvature bound estimate for standard type conic metrics.
 In simple normal crossing divisor case, one way is to set up a new approximating approach \cite{CGP} \cite{GP}.
 However as the approximating conic metrics have no uniform control of bisectional curvature from either above or below, they need to establish a much more complicated Laplacian estimate based on Paun's trick.
-Meanwhile, in \cite{DS} Datar-Song gave a simpler estimate based on Li-Rubinstein's estimate.
-Their trick is that for each $r$ keep the divisor $D_{r}$ component and regularize other components.
-Then compare each approximating solution metric with standard conic metrics along $D_{r}$ with cone angle $2\pi\beta_{r}$ by Li-Rubinstein's curvature estimate and finally the Laplacian estimate follows.
-In Fano case to construct approximating solutions both of their works need Demailly's regularization process \cite{Dem1}.
+In this paper we will adapt Datar-Song's simpler estimate \cite{DS} which based on Li-Rubinstein's estimate to obtain the Laplacian estimate.
+The basic idea is that for each $r$ keep the divisor $D_{r}$ component and regularize other components, then compare each approximating solution metric with standard conic metrics along $D_{r}$ with cone angle $2\pi\beta_{r}$ by Li-Rubinstein's curvature estimate and finally the Laplacian estimates follow from these.
+And we will discuss another possible approach to the Laplacian estimates based on our new curvature estimate after the proof of Theorem \ref{thm-upper}.\\

-In this section, we will make use of the new curvature estimate Theorem \ref{thm-upper} to derive the Laplacian estimate directly analogous to \cite{JMR}, without approximation and Demailly's regularization.
-The proof of Theorem \ref{thm-upper} will be left to the end of this paper.
-Assuming this theorem, we denote as the background conic metric whose bisectional curvature has an upper bound $\Lambda$ on $M\setminus D,$ where $\epsilon$ is small and $\varphi_{0}\in PSH(M,\dr_{0})\cap C^{\infty}(M).$ Actually it is equivalent to the standard conic metric $\dr_{cone}$ defined in \eqref{eq:def-conic}.
-Similar to \cite{ST3} \cite{DS}, for any $\delta>0,$ put On $M\setminus D,$ as $\dr_{\varphi}$ has positive Ricci curvature and the bisectional curvature of $\dr_{bg}$ is less than $\Lambda,$ using Chern-Lu's Inequality we immediately have that